Home Admission & Aid Apply First-Year Students

 Q: How do I apply without submitting my standardized test scores?

-A: Simply choose “test-optional” on your application, beginning with admission for the 2021-22 school year.
+A: Simply choose “test-optional” on your application.
 If you submitted your scores before applying and choose to apply with test-optional status, we will remove your test scores from consideration.

 Q: May I submit my test scores if I would like to?